 “We aren’t sure why this is, but it is thought to be related to a decrease in estrogen.
 We are still looking into the causes,” says Dr. Deborah Rohm Young, vice chair of the American Heart Association’s Physical Activity Subcommittee.
 “Still, this is nothing to be freaked out over.
 There are many ways you can stay heart healthy after menopause.”

-Regular heart screenings are important to maintaining a healthy heart.
+Regular heart health screenings are important to maintaining a healthy heart.
 The American Heart Association recommends getting your cholesterol checked every five years, your blood pressure checked at least every two years, your blood glucose levels checked every three years, waist circumference checked as needed and body mass index checked during every regular healthcare visit.

 Women should try to shoot for at least 150 minutes of physical activity per week to help lower their risk of heart disease.